puckj/simon-game/README.md

 # simon-game

-Simon game web application using javascript and jquery
+Simon game web using javascript and jquery